hiro2233/nuttx/nuttx/binfmt/libpcode/README.txt

 Issues
 ------

-1. As implemented now, there is a tight coupling between the nuttx/directory and the apps/ directory.
+1. As implemented now, there is a tight coupling between the nuttx/binfmt directory and the apps/interpreters/pcode directory.
 That should not be the case; the nuttx/ logic should be completely independent of apps/ logic (but not vice versa).

-2. The current implementation will not work in the CONFIG_KERNEL_BUILD.
+2. The current implementation will not work in the CONFIG_BUILD_PROTECTED or CONFIG_BUILD_KERNEL configurations.
+That is because of the little proxy logic (function pcode_proxy() and prun() in the file pcode.c).  (a) That logic would attempt to link with P-code logic that resides in user space.
-   This is because of the little proxy logic (function pcode_proxy() in the file pcode.c).  (a) That logic would attempt to link with P-code logic that resides in user space.
    That will not work.
 And (2) that proxy would be started in user mode but in the kernel address space which will certainly crash immediately.

 The general idea to fix both of these problems is as follows:

 1. Eliminate the pcode_proxy.
 Instead start a P-Code execution program that resides in the file system.
 That P-Code execution program already exists.
-It is in apps/system/prun.
 This program should be built as, say, an ELF binary and installed in a file system.

 2. Add a configuration setting that gives the full path to where the pexec program is stored in the filesystem.